Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: Convergence Analysis

 Given this stochastic model, let us now consider a general stochastic process of iterates $\{X^t\}_{t \geq 1}$ generated by \RRp.
-So far the analysis in the previous sections was concerned with the investigation of a single trajectory $\{X^t(\omega)\}_{t \geq 1} \equiv \{x^t\}_{t \geq 1}$ for some fixed $\omega \in \Omega$.
+So far the previous analysis was concerned with the investigation of a single trajectory $\{X^t(\omega)\}_{t \geq 1} \equiv \{x^t\}_{t \geq 1}$ for some fixed $\omega \in \Omega$.
 Since the proof of \cref{Prop:convergence} is purely deterministic, we can immediately infer: \begin{itemize} \item Under assumption \ref{A1} and the step size condition \eqref{eq:ass-step}, the stochastic process $\{f(X^t)\}_{t \geq 1}$ surely converges to some random variable $F^* : \Omega \to \R$ and we have $\lim_{t \to \infty} \|\nabla f(X^t)\| = 0$ surely (i.e., for all $\omega \in \Omega$). \end{itemize} Generalizing the KL inequality-based results derived in \Cref{sec:sequential} requires some more subtle changes.
-In particular, the set of accumulation points $\mathcal C$ defined in \eqref{eq:limit point set} will depend on the selected sample $\omega \in \Omega$ and the trajectories of $\{X^t\}_{t \geq 1}$ might generally converge to different limit points.
-As a consequence, we need to work with proper stochastic extensions of the KL conditions formulated in \cref{Assumption:2}.
+In particular, the set of accumulation points $\mathcal C$ defined in \eqref{eq:limit point set} depends on the selected sample $\omega \in \Omega$ and the trajectories of $\{X^t\}_{t \geq 1}$ might generally converge to different limit points.
+Hence, we need to work with proper stochastic extensions of the KL conditions formulated in \cref{Assumption:2}.
 Let us first formally introduce the set of accumulation points $\mathcal C$ of $\{X^t\}_{t \geq 1}$ as the set-valued multifunction

 We can then consider the following stochastic versions of condition \ref{B1} and \ref{B3}.